masonrhayes/academic-kickstart/content/authors/admin/_index.md

   link: https://github.com/masonrhayes
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-- icon: file
+- icon: cv
-  icon_pack: fas
+  icon_pack: ai
-  link: "files/resume.pdf"
+  link: "files/cv.pdf"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""